Kendysond/axios-logger-mysql/README.md

 A [Axios](https://github.com/axios/axios) interceptor that logs all axios requests and responses to a MySQL table.

-> Couldn't find one when I was working on a nodejs project so I ripped off [Yoctol's MongoDB version](https://github.com/Yoctol/axios-logger-mongo) and made one.
+> Couldn't find one when I was working on a nodejs project so I built this off [Yoctol's MongoDB version](https://github.com/Yoctol/axios-logger-mongo).
 Hope it helps :)

 ## Installation